 Law School Scholarship One for $1,000

 After receiving his bachelor’s degree from Yale and looking at a bleak legal job market, Siu enlisted in the Marines rather than attending law school.
 And while not an athlete, by overcoming his fears of swimming, heights and public speaking – he was transformed as a person and a future attorney.
-He has now become an advocate on behalf of disabled veterans, helping to enact legislation on several public-wide reforms in California.
+He has now become an advocate on behalf of disabled veterans, both helping introduce legislation on public-wide reforms in California and convincing public agencies to comply with laws that already exist.
 He now plans to make an impact in the legal profession, representing others who share his passion for access to justice and is currently a 1L, Class of 2023 at the Sandra Day O’Connor College of Law at Arizona State University.

 Medical School Scholarship One for $1,000

 As an undergraduate at Rice University, Stevens enrolled in the Alzheimer’s Buddies volunteer program where she witnessed firsthand the social isolation that comes with Alzheimer’s disease, including the drastic emotional changes and the ability to function on a cognitive level that makes it easy for healthy people to connect with each other.
 She went on to become co-director of the program and spoke at Rice’s first-ever Alzheimer’s Symposium.
 Committed to combining social support and sound science to make positive change as a physician, Stevens is now enrolled at the Keck School of Medicine at USC.